G3mha/Prisoners-Dilemma/README.md

 Although unbiased in its core design, particle swarm optimization can introduce bias through the fitness function used to evaluate contributions.
 Those potential sources of bias include:

-- **Concentration bias**: With a high contribution Gini coefficient, there's significant inequality in participation.
+- **Concentration bias**: With a high contribution by few contributors, there's significant inequality in participation.
 If the algorithm optimizes strategies for this concentration, it would favor a small group of contributors, while the median contributor has far fewer contributions.

 - **Activity rhythm bias**: Based on the commit consistency metrics, the algorithm might favor contributors who match existing project rhythms, potentially neglecting important contributions from those with a non-traditional work schedule.